A Data-Driven Approach To Preserve Safety and Reference Tracking for Constrained Cyber-Physical Systems Under Network Attacks: Proposed Solution

-\begin{proposition} Under any admissible cyber-attack, the data-driven tracking supervisor (Algorithm~\ref{algorithm:tracking_supervisor}) allows obtaining a tracking performance index ${I}$ better or equal to the one obtainable using only the safety verification module and emergency controller (Algorithm~\ref{algorithm:set_theoretic_MPC_and_SV}). \end{proposition} \begin{proof} In the worst-case scenario, a cyber-attack might not be detected by the used anomaly detector module~\eqref{eq:anomaly_detector} or the attack corrupt the actuation channel.
-In these two cases, the \textit{TS} is never activated, or its actions are invalidated by the attack on the actuation channel.
-Consequently, the tracking performance index ${I}$ depends only on the actions of the Algorithm~\ref{algorithm:set_theoretic_MPC_and_SV}.
-On the other hand, if the cyber-attack affects the measurement channel, then Algorithm~\ref{algorithm:tracking_supervisor} can allow the plant to obtain a better performance index $I.$ Assume that the attack starts at $k'$ and that one of the \textit{TS} stopping conditions is valid at $k'+k_{stop},$ with $k_{stop} \in \Z_+.$ Then, \textit{TS} will allow an open-loop tracking of $r_k$ for $k'\leq k<k'+k_{stop}.$ As a consequence, since a stop condition arises only at $k'+k_{stop},$ it is also true that $J_{k+1}\leq J_k,\forall\, k'\leq k<k'+k_{stop}.$ Therefore, the latter implies that the tube containing the state trajectory of the plant is moving towards a Voronoi partition with an associated tracking index better than the current one.
-In the worst-case scenario, if $k_{stop}=0$ (i.e., the open-loop controller cannot be used at all), then the \textit{TS} module is instructed to replace $u_k$ with an invalid $u_k \notin \mathcal{U},$ so causing the activation of the \textit{EC}. \end{proof} \remark The proposed solution has been developed assuming a detection delay $\tau>0.$ However, in some application scenarios, the communication channels between the plant and the controller are authenticated, i.e., a Message Authentication Code (MAC) \cite{menezes2018handbook} is used to authenticate every data packet sent over the network.
+Therefore, the TS either recovers the same behavior as the architecture without TS, or it safely delays the activation of the EC while the tracking-performance index does not deteriorate.
+Consequently, the tracking performance index obtained with the TS is better than or equal to the one obtained using only the SV and EC modules. } \end{proof} \begin{remark} The proposed solution has been developed assuming a detection delay $\tau>0.$ However, the proposed solution preserves safety even if the actual detection delay for some attacks is larger than $\tau$.
+In such a scenario, the state predictions performed by the tracking supervisor might be incorrect (because starting from corrupted data) and lead to incorrect controller actions.
+Nevertheless, the presence of the SV module on the plant's side ensures that the plant's safety is always preserved.
+In addition, in some application scenarios, the communication channels between the plant and the controller are authenticated, i.e., a Message Authentication Code (MAC) \cite{menezes2018handbook} is used to authenticate every data packet sent over the network.
 Such a security mechanism allows the controller (or plant) to verify the authenticity and integrity of the received sensor measurements (or control actions), hence allowing instantaneous detection of network attacks.
-In this setup, the proposed solution can be straightforwardly adapted by simply setting $\tau=0.$
+In this setup, the proposed solution can be straightforwardly adapted by simply setting $\tau=0.$ \end{remark}